-4. Describe the linkage between the district's District Instructional Technology Plan and how the proposed projects will improve teaching and learning.
-(There should be a link between your response to this question and your responses to Question 1 in Section IV - NYSED Initiatives Alignment: "Explain how the district use of instructional technology will serve as a part of a comprehensive and sustained effort to support rigorous academic standards attainment and performance improvement for students."
+4. Describe the linkage between the district's District Instructional Technology Plan and the proposed projects.
+(There should be a link between your response to this question and your response to Question 1 in Part E. Curriculum and Instruction "What are the district's plans to use digital connectivity and technology to improve teaching and learning?)